Questions to promote discussion and thinking

 - To encourage students to talk and think through their understandings of electric circuits.

 - To provide the teacher with formative assessment information about the students' understandings of electric circuits.

 - printed copies of the questions, on the support sheets

 What happens during this activity

 It would be a good idea to get the students to work in pairs on these questions, encouraging each pair to talk through their ideas.
 Collect responses from all of the pairs and discuss in a whole-class plenary.

 Alternatively, the questions might be set for homework prior to the lesson, so that you have time to read through the responses.

-The questions review key points relating to parallel circuits.
+The questions review key points relating to series circuits.